-The challenge for the future is to enable home use without supervision by a therapist, which would require a system that could, to some extent, replace the therapist’s role of: a) monitoring the patient’s short-term progress; b) adapting the exercise regime accordingly; and c) providing the patient with real-time feedback on their performance.
-This is particularly challenging and the PhD project will focus on solving two connected problems:
+The challenge for the future is to enable home use without supervision by a therapist, which would require a system that could, to some extent, replace the therapist’s role of: monitoring the patient’s short term progress; adapting the exercise regime accordingly; and providing the patient with real-time feedback on their performance.
+This is particularly challenging and your PhD project will focus on solving two connected problems:

 The aim will be to use body-worn sensors during FES-supported therapy sessions to derive measures describing task performance, including movement deficiencies (poor coordination), speed of task execution, smoothness of movement, and movement variability between task repetitions (which has been shown to be a good measure of the quality of motor control).
 These measures will then be used for real-time biofeedback purposes, providing the patient with information on their task performance during the therapy session and, hence, to some extent replacing the therapist’s role of providing feedback.